 DHUM 5000: Introduction to Digital Humanities: Movements, Methods, and Tools

-2. Two additional courses selected from the approved course list in consultation with the Certificate Director: Elective Courses List
+2. Two additional courses selected from the approved course list: Elective Courses List

 Procedures

 All graduate students in good standing at CU Boulder may apply to earn a Graduate Certificate in Digital Humanities.
-After an initial advising meeting with the Certificate Director, students must let her know that they intend to complete the certificate (a short email suffices).
-Once a student has completed the requirements for the certificate, they should fill out the Certificate Completion Worksheet and send it per the instructions on the form.
-(Note: the worksheet can be sent anytime after the student completes the certificate requirements and grades for all courses counting towards it are in.
-Also, the certificate can be awarded before the student completes their graduate program.
-Deadlines are on the Registrar's certificates page.)
-Once the Certificate Director has approved the worksheet, the Registrar's Office will add the certificate to the student's official record.
+First, once a student knows they would like to complete the certificate, they must contact the Certificate Director, who submits their official declaration to participate in the program to the Registrar's Office.
+Next, once the student has completed the certificate requirements, they should fill out the Certificate Completion Worksheet and submit it per the instructions given on the form.
+The Worksheet may be submitted any time after the Registrar’s Office has approved the student’s certificate declaration, they have completed the certificate requirements, and their grades for all courses counting towards the certificate are officially posted.
+Finally, once the Certificate Director has approved the worksheet, the Registrar's Office will add the certificate to the student's official record.
+Dates for when completion notifications are due and certificates post are on the Registrar's certificates page.

 Certificate Forms and Links